 Platteville is located immediately west of Highway 85 along the Platte River valley bottom approximately five miles east of I-25, at an elevation of 4,825 feet.
 The area is characterized by relatively flat terrain and is located about one mile east of the South Platte.
 The National Oceanic and Atmospheric Administration operated the Prototype Regional Observational Forecasting System Mesonet network of meteorological monitors from the early 1990s through the mid-1990s in the northern Colorado Front Range area.
 Based on this data, the area around Platteville is one of the last places in the wintertime that the cold pool of air that is formed by temperature inversions will burn off.
 This is due to solar heating.
-The upslope/down slope Platte River Valley drainage and wind flows between Denver and Greeley make Platteville a good place to monitor PM2.5.
+The upslope/down slope Platte River Valley drainage and wind flows between Denver and Greeley make Platteville a good place to monitor PM{2.5}.
 These characteristics also make it an ideal location for chemical speciation sampling, which began at the end of 2001 and is currently still monitoring.

 The Platteville site is located at 1004 Main Street at the South Valley Middle School, located on the south side of town on Main Street.
 The school is a one-story building and it has a roof hatch from a locked interior room providing easy access to its large flat roof.
 There is a 2-story gym attached to the building approximately 28 meters to the Northwest of the monitor.
 The location of the Platteville monitor falls into the regional transport scale in accordance with federal guidelines found in 40 CFR, Part 58, and Appendix D. There are three monitors here.
 Two are population-oriented regional scale monitors, one of which is on the SLAMS network and the other is for supplemental speciation.
-The PM2.5 filter based FRM SLAMS monitor is operating on a 1 in 3 day sample schedule, while the speciation monitor is operating on a 1 in 6 day schedule.
-The remaining monitor is a population oriented neighborhood scale supplemental speciation monitor on a 1 in 6 day sample schedule.
+The PM{2.5} filter based FRM SLAMS monitor is operating on a 1 in 3 day sample schedule, while the speciation monitor is operating on a 1 in 6 day schedule.